jkamenik/orig-blog/source/_posts/2014-02-28-ronin-avery-kamenik.markdown

 **6:30am** We are home again, and try to relax.

 **11am** Midwife appointment.
 We are 5cm dilated.
 They tell us to go walk around for 2 hours and report to the hospital again.
 We head to the near by Annapolis mall to eat lunch, and walk around.
-I am massaging Mel’s back as she has contractions while we walk.
-People stare but we don’t care.
+I am massaging Mel's back as she has contractions while we walk.
+People stare but we don't care.

 **1:30pm** Go back to the hospital, are admitted and settle into our room.